 - MOVE THE TRANSACTION FORWARD: Ask for a decision from the other party to list, sell, buy, or lease.
 Asking the other party these questions professionally is expected and should not be avoided.
 You need to know what direction should be taken in the connection with the other person and ask for it in a timely and confident way.
 If you ‘do not ask’ then you ‘do not get’.
 In the industry you will get many more ‘no thank you’ responses than straight agreements, so get used to the asking process and do not be put off by a simple ‘no’ answer.
 It is sometimes important to get a series of ‘no’ answers before you will get to the required ‘yes’.

 - GIVE REASONS: Don’t be a ‘guide’ or a ‘chauffeur’ when inspecting or showing another property; it is not good for your image.
 You show a property for a reason and that is closure or qualification.
 Keep these facts at the central core of your dialogue to move things ahead.

 - OBJECTIONS ARE TO BE HANDLED: Deal with objections efficiently and with relevance.
 To do this you must have all the facts about the property and the precinct.
 As part of this process always keep notes from the conversation, as many deals and discussions are relied on later by the parties.
 At the very least this method of recording conversations will help you in matters of disagreement and litigation.

 Never stop closing and selling.
 When this is done professionally it is a respected component of the property communication.
-When taken and utilised in balance with the other parts of this topic above, you become more respected and observed in the industry.
+When taken and utilized in balance with the other parts of this topic above, you become more respected and observed in the industry.
 The sellers and landlords will value your skills and relevance to them.
-No-one wants to use a mediocre or generic salesperson to help them; they want the best and hopefully you can qualify well in that regard.
+No-one wants to use a mediocre or generic salesperson to help them; they want the best and hopefully, you can qualify well in that regard.